thanpolas/logality/README.md

 However, The Simple Log Schema is just the starting point, you are able to extend it so it fits your needs.
-What matters, is that your organization uses a single schema for logging and that is why we've built logality.
+What matters, is that your organization uses a single schema for logging and that is where logality excels at.

 # Documentation